-Although redd abundance describes changes in Bull Trout spawning over time, the relationship between redd abundance and spawner abundance in the Halfway Watershed is currently unknown (Dunham et al. 2001, Gallagher and Gallagher 2005).
 We operate resistivity counters and PIT arrays in the Chowade River and Cypress Creek to enumerate upstream and downstream (kelting) migrating Bull Trout, inform the relationship between redd abundance and spawner abundance, and estimate key demographic parameters (survival between life stages, recruitment, etc.; Putt et al. 2023).
 Resistivity counters are composed of in-river electrode sensors that create an electrical field in the water column.
-Resistance is a function of water conductivity, and the resistance field is disrupted when a fish swims over the electrodes (the fish is more conductive than the water it displaces).
+Resistance is a function of water conductivity, and the resistance field is disrupted when a fish swims over the electrodes (i.e., fish are more conductive than the water they displace).
 The magnitude and direction of the change in resistance is interpreted by the counter to determine whether the disruption was a fish movement, and in what direction the fish was travelling.
 Resistivity counters are a highly accurate enumeration tool and are cost-effective, adaptable, and easy to maintain (Putt et al. 2021 and Braun et al. 2016).